About Onalaska Animal Hospital

 Meet Dr. Scott Macon

-Dr. Scott earned his doctor of veterinary medicine degree at Iowa State University College of Veterinary Medicine, where he served as president of the Omega Tau Sigma veterinary fraternity.
-He is a member of the Minnesota and American Veterinary Medical Associations.
-Before veterinary school, he developed and taught the first veterinary assistant program ever offered by Black Hawk College in Moline, Illinois.
+Dr. Scott earned his Doctor of Veterinary Medicine degree from Iowa State University College of Veterinary Medicine, where he served as president of the Omega Tau Sigma veterinary fraternity.
+He is an active member of both the Minnesota and American Veterinary Medical Associations.
+Before attending veterinary school, he pioneered and taught the first veterinary assistant program at Black Hawk College in Moline, Illinois.

-An animal lover from the start, Dr. Scott was a marine mammal research assistant for the Walt Disney Company and trained dolphins for the U.S. Navy.
+An animal lover from the start, Dr. Scott’s early career included working as a marine mammal research assistant for the Walt Disney Company and training dolphins for the U.S. Navy.

 Where Every Pet is Family